Miksel90/SemesterProject2/README.md

 ### Design Choices

 We could design the site as we wanted, but had to remember what we had learned about user accessability and UX design the previous semesters.
 After some brainstorming, the style I was aiming for was a vintage luxurious site, that specialized in expensive vintage clothes and jewelry.
 I wanted the site te feel classic and luxurious so I went for black, gold and kings blue.
-I had to change my gold color from the design to the browser, because it did not feel gold enough.
+It was difficult to work with the gold color, since i could no get it to look gold enough, as it looked more yellow than gold.

+#### Images

+All images are made by Bing Image AI

+#### Style Guide

-You can look through my Style guide and prototype here:
+You can look through my Style guide and Figma prototype here:

 - https://www.figma.com/file/NnSpGExZnpgSxMMiXRO8v1/Vintage%24Broker?type=design&node-id=16%3A319&mode=design&t=JamyyPCSUfS0AZBm-1